wolpert/svarm/docs/Design.md

 requirements.

 V1 tables look like this:
 - RID_ID: Indexed, first part of the primary composite key.
-This is the unique identifier
+This is the unique tenantResource
 - C_COL:  Indexed, second part of the primary composite key.
 - HASH: The hash value of the RID_ID for mgmt.
 - C_DATA_TYPE: Enum, either String or Integer.